Overview of EnviroProtector

 - In the central section of the filter housing is the actual filter and filter Roof.
 The filter element filters out the fine materials in an up-flow process and dissolved materials are precipitated and adsorbed.
 The filter is backwashed from above.
 When exhausted the filter is easily exchanged through the access manway constructed in the roof of the body and the filter element is easily pulled up and removed from the shaft housing.

 - The cleaned water then passes through the discharge outlet.
-The system utilizes a oil trap system to ensure a clean water to prevent the movement of any oil that isn’t dissolved and retained in the filter elements and is then discharge into water storage, waterway systems or free surface water.
+The system utilizes an oil trap system to ensure a clean water to prevent the movement of any oil that isn’t dissolved and retained in the filter elements and is then discharged into water storage, waterway systems or free surface water.

 The Envirofilter contains a wide range of Filter media, specifically chosen at the ratios, particle size and type to ensure the most efficient removal of pollutants.
 The exact engineering of the media has been painstakingly chosen by our team at PROTECTOR to ensure the best results for our environment at the most cost-effective pricing possible.